Colonial police action against the people of Haida Gwaii: Masset Haida

-Haida historian Henry Geddes shares that the name Massett was a gift exchange between Captain and Crew of a Spanish ship rescued and repaired by the leadership of the Haida villages which now comprise the village of Massett.
+Haida historian Henry Geddes shares that the name Masset was a gift exchange between Captain and Crew of a Spanish ship rescued and repaired by the leadership of the Haida villages which now comprise the village of Masset and Old Massett Village reserve.
 This event preceded the arrival of British vessels.

 Captain Douglas, on his second visit from Nootka Sound aboard the Iphigenia on June 19, 1789, named the bay leading to the inlet McIntyre's Bay.
 This name was used on the charts of Dixon and Meares.
 The American traders called the inlet, Hancock's River as shown in Ingraham's chart of 1792 after the American brig Hancock.
 In 1853 H.N.
 Knox of the Royal Navy, mate on HMS Virago, did a sketch survey of the harbour when the name Masset was adopted by the British.
 A survey was made in 1907 by Captain Learmouth on HMS Egeria.
-Massett is a contemporary conglomerate of 4 historically separate communities "Gad Gaayiwaas, Iit'aaw, Tsajughl" and "Kaayang".
+Masset is a contemporary conglomerate of four historically separate communities: Gad Gaayiwaas, Iit'aaw, Tsajughl, and Kaayang.